fgregg/json-to-multicsv/README.md

 Split a JSON file with hierarchical data into multiple CSV files.

 A Python rewrite of [jsnell/json-to-multicsv](https://github.com/jsnell/json-to-multicsv).
+See Juho Snellman's [2016 blog post](https://www.snellman.net/blog/archive/2016-01-12-json-to-multicsv/) for motivation and design.

 ## Installation